Moira Danko's Fundraiser

 On a personal note:

-When actor Cameron Boyce tragically passed away from SUDEP, it reminded me just how fragile life can be.
-I thank God every day that I’m still here, able to live a normal life—and that’s something I don’t take for granted.
+When I heard Danny's story, it reminded me of how fragile life can be.
+I thank God every day that I’m still here, able to live a full life—and that’s something I don’t take for granted.

 When I first learned that epilepsy would be a permanent part of my life, I never imagined that one day I’d be running a marathon to raise awareness about it.
-But with your support, we can raise awareness for epilepsy and SUDEP, helping prevent more lives from being lost.
+But with your support, we can raise awareness for epilepsy and SUDEP to help prevent more lives from being lost.

-I want to take a moment to thank my family—my mom and dad, my older brother Drew, my sister Kate, my little brother Ryan, and all my extended family, whose love and support have meant the world to me throughout this journey.
+I want to take a moment to thank my family—my mom and dad, my older brother Drew, my sister Kate, my little brother Ryan, and all my extended family, whose love and support have meant the world to me.
 I also want to thank my friends and doctors, who have been there for me every step of the way.
 Epilepsy will always be a part of my life, but I feel truly blessed to have such a wonderful circle around me.

 Thank you for being a part of this cause, and God bless!